CONSTITUTION AUSTRALIAN COUNCIL OF GRADUATE RESEARCH INCORPORATED

 12. TERMS OF OFFICE AND ELECTION OF THE EXECUTIVE OF THE COUNCIL

 12.1 The position of President is elected for 4 years.
-The first year is served as President Elect, the second and third as President of the Council and in the fourth year the incumbent remains on the Executive as the Immediate Past President.
+The first year is served as President Elect, the second and third as President and in the fourth year the incumbent remains on the Executive as the Immediate Past President.

 12.2 All other Executive Committee members are elected for a period of 2 years.

 12.3 The President Elect and two other members will be elected to commence their terms in odd numbered years commencing in 2015 and the remaining three elected members will commence their terms in even numbered years.

 12.4 Members of the Executive Committee shall be elected at the Annual General Meeting in the preceding year.

 12.5 Unexpected vacancies on the Executive Committee should be filled through a by-election at the first available General Meeting.
 The Committee may choose to co-opt a full member representative to fill the casual vacancy until the by-election is held.

-12.6 The Secretary shall notify members the date of forthcoming meeting at which an election shall take place and invite the nomination of candidates for vacant positions.
+12.6 The Secretary shall notify members of the date of forthcoming meeting at which an election shall take place and invite the nomination of candidates for vacant positions.

-12.7 A proposer and a seconder who are both representatives of full member institutions must nominate candidates for the Executive of the Council.
-Nominations must be received by the Executive Officer of the Council not less than 14 days before the set date on which the election is to take place.
+12.7 A proposer and a seconder who are both representatives of full member institutions must nominate candidates for the Executive Committee.
+Nominations must be received by the Executive Director of the Council not less than 14 days before the set date on which the election is to take place.

 12.9 Where nominations received are sufficient only to fill the number of vacancies that have been declared a ballot will not be held and the nominees shall, at the next meeting, be declared elected unopposed.

-12.10 Where more nominations are received than are required, the Secretary shall notify members of the names of persons and that the election of the Executive Committee shall be scheduled during the next meeting of the Council.
+12.10 Where more nominations are received than are required, the Secretary shall notify members of the names of persons and that the election of the Executive Committee shall be scheduled during the next meeting of ACGR.

 12.11 The election of members of the Executive Committee shall be conducted by secret ballot.